W-L/deviaTE/README.md

 ## Changelog

+### v2.2.1 (2024-07-22)

+new command-line flag `--tar` to collect results and plots in tar files.
+Useful in case a lot of TE seqs are analyzed

+added nanopore test data and unit tests

 ### v2.2 (2024-07-19)

 fixed issue of concatenated read pairs having the same name.
 This used to require running `scripts/rename_reads.py` to make the names unique.